taocpp/json/doc/Value-Class.md

 Can be tested for with the member function `is_number()`, which will return `true` for all three types, or with the more specific `is_integer()`, `is_signed()`, `is_unsigned()` and `is_double()`.

-Unlike JSON, non-finite and `NaN` values are allowed for floating point values.
+Unlike JSON, non-finite and `NaN` values are allowed for floating point values!

 When serialising to a format that does not support these values, an [Events Transformers](Events-Interface.md#included-transformers) can be used to [transform these values to something else on-the-fly](Common-Use-Cases.md#serialise-with-base64-strings-for-binary-data).

 ### Strings

-Strings are sequences of Unicode code points stored as UTF-8 as `std::string` with `type::STRING`, or as `tao::string_view` with `type::STRING_VIEW`; the view is an alias for `std::string_view` when available.
+Strings are sequences of Unicode code points stored as UTF-8 as `std::string` with `type::STRING`, or as `tao::string_view` with `type::STRING_VIEW`; the view class is an alias for `std::string_view` when available.

 Checking for valid UTF-8, and (un)escaping according to the representation format like JSON, is performed "at the edges" by the respective parsers and encoders (although some parsers might choose to omit this check for performance reasons).